knative/eventing/test/README.md

 If you want to run it against another `ClusterChannelProvisioner`, you can specify it through `-clusterChannelProvisioners`.
-Note that if you specify multiple CCPs through the flag, it will only run test against the first one.
+Note that if you specify multiple CCPs, it will only run test against the first one.

 ```bash
 go test -v -tags=e2e -count=1 ./test/e2e -run ^TestSingleBinaryEvent$ -clusterChannelProvisioners in-memory-channel